Wachacha-jay/Market_Analysis/README.md

 ### Location Analysis
 Based on the analysis of sales data by location and business, here are some insights and recommendations:
-Top 20 locations with the highest business count
+Top 20 locations with the highest business count.

 ![businesscount](Assets/locations_businessno.png)

  **Underperforming and Overperforming Locations**:
   Locations such as **Location-689f** has the highest number of businesses at **43,890** while **Location-d18a** with total number  of business at **2,825** indicate potential issues, such as lack of market penetration or poor product offerings.